afzaljasani/aj786123.github.io/about.md

 ---

 <p class="message">
   Hey there!
 This is my about page.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+My name is Afzal Jasani and I currently work as a Business Analyst at Parse.ly
 </p>

-In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
-Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
-It's made by [@mdo](https://twitter.com/mdo).